 Building Your Resume

-One of the most unsung differences between the film and video industry and most other jobs is how resumes are formatted and presented.
-Since this is a visual medium and most professionals have had at least some freelance experience that isn’t considered a professional job, our industry resumes can look quite different.
+One of the most unsung differences between the film industry and most other jobs is how resumes are formatted and presented.
+Since this is a visual medium and most professionals have had at least some freelance experience not considered a ‘typical’ job, our resumes can look quite different.

 And to top that off, each job within the video industry will have different expectations for how your resume should look.
 For example, a graphic designer’s resume will look much different than a corporate producer’s resume, and that will differ from a freelance DP’s resume.